 The postmodern position on questions of quality and beauty has pretty much dominated the culture.
 Correspondentists, who claim that judgments of quality and of beauty are somehow rooted in some objective standard regardless of one’s response to it have a hard case to make thanks to the problem of specification.
 You might be able to make truth claims about some external reality, particularly one you can weigh and measure, but try that approach on what determines a good book, a beautiful sculpture, or a handsome man, and see where it gets you.
 Beauty and quality reside firmly in the virtual circle of the appraiser, or so the postmodernists say.
 An argument can be made in opposition, but it faces stiff headwinds in the current climate (see “Three Portraits“).
 The great strength of the virtual circle is that I get to value the “facts” of my own preferences and taste as the equal of anyone else’s.
 I may not know art, but I know what I like.
 And I like to call that art.
 And that may not be true for you, but it is true for me.
 My perception is my reality.
 This is my value system.
+I get to decide what’s appropriate.
 And so on.

 Postmodern aesthetic theory reveals a hidden element that deserves a bit of excavation.
 The artistic theory popular since World War I is alienism.
 Think DaDa, Fauve, abstract expressionism, Futurism, Surrealism, and so on.
 By its lights, art is justified according to the degree to which it forces the appraiser to see her environment in a new light, to be removed as it were from the comfortable network in which she feels at home and forced to reexamine her relationship to the world.
 In other words, to adjust her virtual circle in search of catharsis.
-If you find twentieth century art to be unsettling, even ugly, it is because you are using the wrong warrant for “good art.”
+If you find twentieth century art to be unsettling, even ugly, it is because you are using the wrong standard of quality for “good art.”
 But, you might ask, what is the point?
 We know what the artist or movement is attempting to move us away from, but what is she trying to move us toward?
 If you ask that kind of question, you aren’t paying attention.
 You have to reform your own virtual circle.
 All the artist can do is jolt you into disruption.
 She can no more logically entail a new and harmonious composition of truths and values than I can.
 That must be up to you.
 But, you might ask, if no assemblage of sense data is superior to any other, why should I change?
 That actually is quite a good question, and it reveals two final issues about postmodernism I think worth presenting.

 First is its obsession with hidden motivations.
 Blame that on Marx and the bourgeois mind that molds the values of the middle class.
 Or on Darwin and the hidden mechanisms of natural selection.
 Or on Freud and the ornate machinery of repression, sublimation, and the unconscious.
 Or pin it on poor Immanuel Kant with his preconscious categories of rationally compositing sense data.
 I like to blame the Romantics’ notion of intuition with their infatuation with the mysterious and the exotic, which morphed into the existentialists’ disgust with the “bad faith” that prompts the unconscious conformism of popular culture (see “Freedom, Antihero, and Zeitgeist“).
-The sources are legion, but the effect not only on postmodernist aesthetics but on their general critique of culture itself is to seek out what I see as a kind of Gnosticism: some hidden knowledge that the mass of humanity is unaware of, possession of which reveals profound truths about what has gone wrong with the world.
+The sources are legion, but the effect not only on postmodernist aesthetics but on their general critique of culture itself is to seek out what I see as a kind of gnosticism: some hidden knowledge that the mass of humanity is unaware of, possession of which reveals profound truths about what has gone wrong with the world.
 Alienist artists seek to jangle our complacency in the hope that we might grasp that hidden straw.
 The entire postmodern project might be seen in the same light.